4MV

 The 4MV planetary probe (short for 4th-generation Mars-Venus probe) is a designation for a common design used for Soviet unmanned probes to Mars and Venus.

 It was an incremental improvement of earlier 3MV probes and was used for Mars missions 2 to 7 and Venera missions 9 to 16.
-The same base design was used for some earth-orbiting space observatories.
+Different versions of the bus exist, for example 4V-1, 4V-M and 4V-2.
+The same base design was also used for earth-orbiting space observatories.

 Design

 The spacecraft bus has a height of 2.8 m and a solar panel span of 6.7 m.
 The central section of the bus has a diameter of about 1 m and contained propellant.
 The main engine (KTDU-425) is encircled by a conical instrument compartment with the diameter of 2.35 m at the base.
 While Mars 2,3 and Kosmos 419 used the KTDU-425, 4MV buses after 1971 used the KTDU-425A).